surniaulula/wpsso/readme.txt

 = 15.17.0-dev.1 =

-(2023/07/15) Added a new "Anchor ID" input field for How-To and Recipe steps.
+(2023/07/15) Added a new "CSS ID" input field for How-To and Recipe steps.
+Fixed saving radio button options (ie. the How-To step or section option).

 = 15.16.0 =